 Results: Most positive TTP results concentrated on the higher dilutions.
-The mean was estimated at 1:290; the median was 1:256; the standard deviation was estimated at 1:200; the mode was 1:512 (appeared 42 times).
+The mean was estimated at 1:290; the standard deviation was estimated at 1:200.
 The LAI ranged from 0% to 88%.
-The mean was 35.4%; the median was 36.5%; the standard deviation was 24,7%; the mode was 0% (appeared nineteen times).
-The cascade distribution graph demonstrates distribution mostly over the negative and weaker results.
+The mean was 35.4%; the standard deviation was 24,7%.
+The cascade distribution graph demonstrates that the LAIT distribution is mainly over the negative and weaker results.

-Conclusion: Our preliminary results support that the TTP and LAIT performed with 1 mg/mL tartrazine solution may discriminate diverse humoral and cellular immunoreactivity degrees in patients suffering from several non-IgE-mediated allergic conditions.
+Conclusion: Our preliminary results support that the TTP and LAIT performed with 1 mg/mL tartrazine solution may discriminate diverse humoral and cellular immunoreactivity degrees in patients suffering from severalnon-IgE-mediated allergic conditions, encouragingfurther prospective studies and validation.